RuABraun/RuABraun.github.io/_posts/2021-04-01-Why-You-Need-A-Lot-Of-Text-For-A-Good-Vocab.md

 The additional thing to realise is that because the counts are so low there will be a **ton** of noise in the results.
 Depending on the corpus some words whose "true" probability is higher will be much lower and vice versa.
 This is bad.

-This is why you need to train on billion word corpuses to get good results.
+This is why you need to train on (at least) billion word corpuses to get good results.
 Then all those 2s will turn into 20s, and then the model can learn something.

 <sup>1</sup> The total count is around 400k by the way (a good chunk of them are rubbish).